-In Dyslexic Design Thinking, Gil Gershoni shows how a misunderstood condition affecting as many as 1 in 10 Americans offers heightened advantages, what he calls his “hyper-ability.”
-Using his experiences as a creative director as a lens, Gil shares how he transformed a perceived weakness into a strength and how neurodiversity helps his teams collaborate, ideate and innovate.
+Dyslexia affects as many as 1 in 5 people, yet its benefits remain shrouded in mystery.
+With Dyslexic Design Thinking, Gil Gershoni set out to show how dyslexia offers a heightened advantage, what he calls his “hyper-ability.”
+Using his experiences as a creative director and entrepreneur as a lens, Gil shares how he transformed a perceived weakness into a strength and how dyslexia influences the way we think, create and relate to one another.

 About Gil Gershoni

 Gil Gershoni is the founder and creative director of Gershoni Creative Agency in San Francisco and Dallas.
 For more than two decades, Gil has worked with clients like Google, Apple, Deloitte, Patrón, San Francisco Art Institute, BBC and Nike, and he has presented at the Whitney Biennial, Sundance Film Festival, South by Southwest, Vancouver Institute of Media Arts, Contemporary Jewish Museum and San Francisco Design Week.
 He also serves as a senior advisor to UC Berkeley’s Center for New Media and frequently consults with national design schools on design and new media curriculum.
 Gil is an advocate for the reframing of dyslexia as a hyper-ability and regularly speaks on neurodiversity’s influence on design thinking.